arunkannawadi/arunkannawadi/README.md

 ### About me

-I am a research associate at the Depatment of Astrophysical Sciences, Princeton University.
+I am an Associate Research Scholar at the Depatment of Astrophysical Sciences, Princeton University.
 I primarily work on the algorithm and software for the Science Pipelines of the [Vera C. Rubin Observatory](www.lsst.org)🔭, formerly known as the [LSST](http://github.com/lsst).
 My research interests are understanding the nature of dark matter and dark energy, both at a fundamental level and from a cosmological perspective.